EichlerLab/subread_stats/README.md

 ## Run ##

+Each run of this tool generates statistics for one sample, which may include one or more sequence files.
+To run stats on several samples, invoke the tool once per sample.

 ### Input file ###

 The only required input file is a list of sequence data files.
 These may be ".bax.h5" files from RS II, or